Kinds of types in Scala

 val c = a + b // Int!

-Issue with operations on unrelated implementations also disappears:
+The issue with operations on unrelated implementations also disappears:

 val a: Char